 In the end, you’ll have to make the final judgement call, but keep in mind why you wanted a tagline in the first place.
 To build your business, that will take clarity, focus and the occasional moment of pragmatism.

-Note: This article featured in Ycombinator/Hacker News on Christmas Day 2012.
-It was a great Christmas present and I’m excited to be part of the conversation.
-Several of the comments and tweets have added to the ideas for testing and iterating.
+Note: This article featured in Hacker News on Christmas Day in 2012.
+It was a great Christmas present and I’m excited to be part of a conversation among so many great entrepreneurs.
+Several of the comments and tweets about this article have since been added into the ideas for testing and iterating in the article.
 It seems that the key to a lean brand is agility and flexibility.
-My book on digital marketing for tech companies also includes whole chapters on brand strategy and market positioning.
+My book on digital marketing for technology companies also includes whole chapters on brand strategy and market positioning.